Beijing criticizes Indonesia renaming part of South China Sea

 "This (system) would allow the international community to know whose territory they pass through," he added.

-Part of the renamed area falls in China's "nine-dash line" -- sea waters extending hundreds of miles to the south and east of China's island province Hainan.
+Part of the renamed area falls in China's "nine-dash line" -- waters extending hundreds of miles to the south and east of China's island province Hainan.

 Competing territorial claims